 Why do I need to use hot tub chemicals?

+A good filtration system is the foundation of clean hot tub water.
+No amount of chemicals will make up for poor filtration.
 But no matter how good your filtration is.
 Nothing will stop dirt and bacteria coming into your hot tub.
 Whether it is blown in by the wind.
 Or comes from the bodies bathing in it.
 Dirt and bacteria are going to make it into your hot tub water.

 What chemicals do I need to use in my hot tub?

 Your hot tub does need chemicals but it doesn’t have to be complicated.

 There are two things that you 100% need to use:

 ➡️ pH controller (pH plu sand pH minus)